Disclosure: We earn from purchases made through us

 We also liked the fact that there’s an internal adjustable slicing disc, reversible shredding disc, and a multipurpose blade are all included and allow for even more kitchen tasks to be done.

-Food Processor vs Blender: What’s the Difference and Which is Better?
+Food Processor vs Blenders: What’s the Difference, and Which is Better?

 The difference between a food processor and a blender is marginal, although each machine specializes in different tasks.
 A blender is best for liquids, like making smoothies, soups, sauces, and purees, whereas a food processor is more versatile, chopping vegetables, creating blended dips, grinding nut butters, shredding and mixing cheeses, and kneading dough for baking.